The Ubiquitous Discipline of Materials Science and Engineering

 Group Program Sessions

 The Department of Materials Science and Engineering hosts weeklong sessions as part of Summer Youth’s Women in Engineering program and Engineering Scholars Program.
-Peruse the descriptions below, and then check out the photo galleries for 2011 and 2010.
+Peruse the descriptions below.

 Learn the fundamentals of materials science and engineering (MSE):